writeshittu/webbrigdeTest/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-write a readme abiut the project

 ## Overview
 A React-based web application that simulates a student savings group investing in Play-to-Earn blockchain games.
 The app helps 12 students collectively manage their savings across different investment tiers, track weekly interest, and simulate withdrawals.

 ## Features